Florida’s Dangerous Instrumentality Doctrine

 Attorneys Jon Alper and Gideon Alper

-Florida Statute § 324.021(9)(b)(3) limits the vicarious liability of a vehicle owner who is not the driver.
+Florida law limits the vicarious liability of a vehicle owner who lends a car to a permissive driver.
 The caps are $100,000 per person for bodily injury, $300,000 per incident for bodily injury involving multiple persons, and $50,000 for property damage.
 These caps apply only to the owner’s vicarious liability under the dangerous instrumentality doctrine, not to any independent negligence by the owner.
+The statute is § 324.021(9)(b)(3).

-When the permissive driver is uninsured or carries insurance with combined limits below $500,000, the owner faces additional exposure of up to $500,000 in economic damages.
+When the permissive driver is uninsured or carries coverage below $500,000 combined, the owner faces additional exposure—up to $500,000 in economic damages.
+Combined with the $100,000 base cap, a vehicle owner’s total per-person liability can reach $600,000.
 This additional liability is reduced by amounts actually recovered from the driver and from any insurance covering the driver.

-The statutory caps provide a defined ceiling for vicarious liability, but two circumstances can remove them entirely.
-If the plaintiff establishes that the owner was independently negligent in entrusting the vehicle to the driver, the claim becomes one of negligent entrustment rather than strict vicarious liability, and no statutory cap applies.
+Two circumstances can remove the statutory caps entirely.
+If the plaintiff establishes that the owner was independently negligent in entrusting the vehicle to the driver, the claim becomes one of negligent entrustment rather than strict vicarious liability, and no cap applies.
 Negligent entrustment requires proof that the owner knew or should have known the driver was incompetent, inexperienced, or reckless.

 The second circumstance involves the minor consent statute.
 A parent or guardian who signs the driver’s license application for a minor under 18 becomes jointly and severally liable for the minor’s negligent driving without any cap.